-Little Tubu is owned and run by Wilderness Safaris.
+Wilderness Little Tubu is owned and run by Wilderness.
 This company’s impressive portfolio lists 16 properties within the Okavango Delta!
-Both Tubu and Little Tubu are defined as a Classic camp, characterised by an emphasis on classic safari activities.
-We recommend Little Tubu to travellers planning to visit just one part of the Delta, and it combines well with a Linyanti camp such as DumaTau.
+We recommend Wilderness Little Tubu to travellers planning to visit just one part of the Delta, and it combines well with a Linyanti camp such as Wilderness DumaTau.
 The accommodation is booked on a full-board basis, including all meals, all local drinks, twice-daily scheduled camp activities, park fees, and a laundry service.
 The camp is open throughout the year.
 Usually there’s a minimum age requirement of 12 years, but all ages are welcome when the camp is booked exclusively.

 ACCESS & LOCATION:

 The camp is usually accessed via 10 minutes’ road transfer from Hunda Island’s airstrip.
 It’s situated on this very scenic island, within the West Delta’s Jao Reserve.

 Guest accommodation consists of just three tents.
 All are raised above ground level on wooden decking and surrounded by riverine forest, creating an adventurous treehouse feel!
 Each is approached from the communal structures along an elevated walkway.
 Entering the tent, you’ll find a king-size bed with mosquito netting, bedside lighting, a storage trunk, a writing desk and chair, and a pleasant seating area.
 The en-suite facilities are positioned behind the bed’s chunky headboard, which provides additional storage space.
 There’s a separate flush toilet and twin washbasins, as well as both indoor and outdoor showers.
 Finally, a sliding door leads from the bedroom onto the tent’s private veranda, which offers a couple of comfy chairs, a small table, and amazing views over the Jao Reserve!